 One step in the right direction every day will get 365 steps closer to your goal by the end of the year.
 Focusing on that might seem overwhelming, but taking one step is something everyone can do.

-It sounds like it’s better to have several small goals, instead of one large goal?
+Is It better to have several small goals than one large goal?

-“To keep you mentally sane, I would suggest balancing weaknesses and strengths.
-Always doing things you are not confident doing will weaken the way you view yourself and might, in turn, amplify insecurities and weaknesses purely based on mental performance and belief.”
+On the flip side, always doing things you are not confident doing will weaken the way you view yourself and might, in turn, amplify insecurities and weaknesses purely based on mental performance and belief.

-What are some things to keep in mind when setting a goal?
+What to keep in mind when setting a goal?

 How can you monitor your progress?

-What are some common types of goals for people who are new to the fitness world?
+What are some common goals for people who are new to the fitness world?

-what about tips on how to set goals for people with lots of experience?
+what about Goal-setting tips For people with lots of experience?